 Libertarian Party of Maine v.
 Dunlap: This case challenges Maine's statute requiring new parties to submit 5,000 registered members in December of the year prior to an election year, as well as related restrictions.
 The Complaint and a motion for preliminary injunction were filed in January 2016, and a hearing on the motion was held in March.
 The Court originally denied the motion for preliminary injunction, but we filed a motion for reconsideration, which was granted.
 The Court concluded the state party has shown a likelihood of success on the merits, and ordered the Secretary of State to credit it with the 4,513 voters it had submitted as registered members, and to allow the party until July 12, 2016 to register 487 new members.
+The Secretary of State of Maine has now certified that the Libertarian Party of Maine has registered more than enough members to be a ballot-qualified political party in the 2016 election cycle.
 Plaintiffs' counsel is John Branson of Branson Law Office: jbranson@bransonlawoffice.com; 207-780-8611.

 Libertarian Party of Ohio v.
 Husted, No. 2:13-cv-953 (S.D.
 Oh.
 Oct.
-14, 2015) - this case raises several claims, including an equal protection challenge to the state's statute requiring "new" parties (including LPO) to submit a petition with 30,000 signatures in order to re-qualify as a party; and a claim that a financial disclosure requirement imposed on the party's circulators had been selectively enforced.
+14, 2015) - this case raises several claims, including an equal protection challenge to the state's statute requiring "new" parties (including LPO) to submit a petition with 30,000 signatures in order to re-qualify as a party, and a claim that a financial disclosure requirement imposed on the party's circulators had been selectively enforced.
 In October 2015, the court granted the defendants summary judgment on the challenge to the new party qualification statute, and held that the selective prosecution claim requires more evidence.
 On May 20, 2016, the court granted the defendants summary judgment on the selective prosecution claim.
-On May 23, 2016, LPO filed an emergency request for stay a stay and relief from the District Court judgment with the Sixth Circuit Court of Appeals.
-That motion is pending.
+LPO has appealed the decision.
+Briefing on the appeal was completed on July 11, 2016, and the appeal remains pending.
 Plaintiffs' counsel is Mark Brown: mbrown@law.capital.edu.

 Libertarian Party of New Hampshire v.
 Gardiner, No. 15-2068 (1st Cir) - This case was filed in 2014 to challenge the law prohibiting a party from circulating a petition during and odd year.
 The plaintiffs lost in the district court and filed their notice of appeal on September 14, 2015.
-The appeal is currently being briefed.
+The appeal is pending.
 Plaintiffs' counsel is the ACLU of Connecticut.